MA Composition of Music for Film and TelevisionFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-Optional units can vary each year.
-You will be able to choose two units from a wide spectrum that address further compositional skills - such as orchestration, sound design or pastiche composition - research skills for musicians, writing and directing for film and television, and how film and television programmes work.
+There are four core units and you will be able to choose two optional units from a wide selection that address further compositional skill, research skills for musicians, writing and directing for film and television, and how film and television programmes work.
+You will also complete a media composition portfolio/dissertation:

 See international equivalent qualifications on the International Office website.